 Yes.
 You can enable most devices’ Bluetooth radio while in airplane mode.

 Not to the Xbox One, but check out our handy guide for connecting Bluetooth headsets to the PS4.

 Only if your TV has Bluetooth transmission, or via an external device like this.

 Not usually for sound quality, but they are for convenience, especially now that many phone makers have stopped including a headphone jack.

 Not always, but the vast majority do come with a charging case.
 If they don’t come with a case, we strongly recommend you don’t buy them.

-Yes, they are awesome to work out in, as long as they have waterproofing or an IP rating and fit snugly in your ears.
+Yes, they are awesome for workouts, as long as they have waterproofing or an IP rating and fit snugly in your ears.

 - The best earbuds for 2021

 - RHA TrueControl ANC earbuds review: A lesson in ear-gonomics